Lightweight DOM Libraries

 • For example, the <helmet-portal to="my-target"> element will transfer its children to a respective <helmet-destination id="my-target"> element.

-• Duplicates will be removed if not within the same helmet-destination element:
+• Duplicates will be removed if not within the same helmet-portal element:

 • Any tag with a matching id attribute